-Each year the Board shall appoint a nominating committee chair who shall form the nominating committee consisting of five to seven members, one of which and no more than two shall be a retiring member of the Board and all of which are current members of the PCA.
+Each year the Board appoints a nominating committee chair who shall form the nominating committee consisting of five to seven members, all of which are current members of the PCA.
 All nominees shall be the parent of a currently enrolled ASL student, have prior experience in a parent volunteer role and be willing to serve if elected.
 The election of new Board members shall take place by majority vote of members present at the last general meeting in the spring.

 All Board members shall serve for one term and may only serve for a maximum of two consecutive terms in the same position.
 The President and the Treasurer shall serve for a term which shall be defined as two fiscal years and may serve for a maximum of one consecutive term in the same position.
 In no event shall any Board member serve more than four consecutive terms on the Board.
+Exceptions to the Term Limit Policy can be made, in extraordinary circumstances, upon the recommendation of the President, Secretary, and Treasurer and a super-majority (defined as greater than two-thirds of the PCA Executive Board membership) vote of the Board."